 The temporary lighthouse atop the caisson would have to serve for an extended period, as the superstructure originally intended for Ship John Shoal was sent to Connecticut to be used at Southwest Ledge Lighthouse.
 The two lighthouses were planned as twins, and when the foundation at Southwest Ledge was unexpectedly finished first, it received the first cast-iron tower.
 An identical superstructure was soon completed for Ship John Shoal, but the Lighthouse Service decided to use it as part of an impressive display for the International Centennial Exposition held in Philadelphia’s Fairmount Park to honor the country’s 100th birthday.
 A keeper actually lived in the lighthouse and tended a light during the exposition.

 Following the exposition, the iron tower was relocated from the park to Delaware Bay, where during the summer months of 1877 it was installed on the caisson.
 When the temporary lighthouse was removed from the caisson on May 15, 1877, lightship LV24 was anchored nearby until the new light could be displayed.
-A fourth-order Fresnel lens, manufactured by L. Sautter & Cie., was installed in the lantern room of the new Ship John Shoal Lighthouse and activated for the first time on August 10, 1877 with Charles H. Sullivan as its first head keeper.
+A fourth-order Fresnel lens, manufactured by L. Sautter & Cie., was installed in the lantern room of the new Ship John Shoal Lighthouse and activated for the first time on August 10, 1877 with William Knowles as its first head keeper.
+Charles Sullivan and two assistants were in charge of the temporary light from 1874 to 1875, when William Knowles was appointed head keeper.
 To assist mariners in periods of limited visibility, the lighthouse was also equipped with a 1,200-pound fog bell that was struck a triple blow every forty-five seconds.